marcinwiacek/pl1/project1/postmortem.md

 # Minimal operating system

-In proposed solution we should not have user-kernel architecture.
+In proposed solution we don't need user-kernel architecture.
 Minimal operating system could have such modules:

-1. disk driver supporting user app requests for accessing files (created with interrupt) and request for virtual memory pages (from MMU)
+1. disk driver supporting user app requests for accessing files (created with interrupt) and request for virtual memory pages (also send with interrupt but from MMU)
 2. keyboard driver sending pressed key to user apps, which asked for this (they need to submit such request first).
 This module should implement clipboard.
 3. graphic driver displaying something on the screen
 4. mouse driver
 5. (optional) certificate integrity checking module
+6. module showing information about errors (called by CPU in case of errors)
-6. shell reading programs from disk and starting them as separate process.
-Shell should have ability of stopping already started processes (if necessary) and getting their status (active/non-active).
+7. shell reading programs from disk and starting them as separate process.
+Shell should have ability of stopping already started processes (if necessary) and getting their status (active/non-active)

 In ideal situation disk/keyboard/graphic drivers (when loaded again) are asking already loaded modules if can them switch (modules are signed and when signature is OK, they replace them on-fly)

+In graphic version every process should have graphic driver API for creating windows and graphic driver should register for Ctrl+Tab and just switch from window to window when pressed.

+# Registers

+Many publications are providing information, that accessing registers needs quite the same time to accessing L1 cache.

+Open question: do we really need registers or can we use L1 for saving them like proposed earlier?
+Please note, that with second approach we could define for example different amount of general purpose registers for every task.

 # Asynchronous hardware design